raystubbs/zero/README.md

 though both will use the same function to boot up.

-Zero also provides some useful utilities for dealing with streams (and `IWatchable` things in general) in the `zero.extras.stream` module.
-This includes the `derived` utility for setting up derived streams based on multiple other `IWatchable` dependencies, and `watch` to react (with side effects) to changes in a set of dependencies.
+Zero also provides some useful utilities for dealing with streams (and `IWatchable` things in general) in `zero.extras.util`.
+This includes `derived` for setting up derived streams based on multiple other `IWatchable` dependencies, and `watch` to react (with side effects) to changes in a set of dependencies.